signaldatascience/R-curriculum/assignments/2-basic-topics/nonlinear-methods/nonlinear-regression/nonlinear-regression.md

 Cubist is a nonlinear, decision tree-based regression algorithm developed by [John Ross Quinlan](https://en.wikipedia.org/wiki/Ross_Quinlan) with a [proprietary parallelized implementation](https://www.rulequest.com/cubist-info.html).
 (The single-threaded code is open source and has been [ported to R](https://cran.r-project.org/web/packages/Cubist/vignettes/cubist.pdf.)

 In practice, Cubist performs approximately as well as a gradient boosted tree (as far as predictive power is concerned).[^subpixel] Having only two hyperparameters to tune, Cubist is a little simpler to use, and the hyperparameters themselves are very easily interpretable.
+However, the exact functionality of the algorithm is somewhat opaque due to its formerly proprietary nature, so Cubist receives relatively little attention and analysis relative to other methods.

 [^subpixel]: In [Subpixel Urban Land Cover Estimation](http://www.nrs.fs.fed.us/pubs/jrnl/2008/nrs_2008_walton_003.pdf) by Walton (2008), various nonlinear regression methods are compared for a prediction task and Cubist is found to be superior to gradient boosted trees.
 A [comment on a Ben Kuhn post](http://www.benkuhn.net/gbm#comment-1175) reports the same result.

 Broadly speaking, Cubist works by creating a *tree of linear models*, where the final linear models are *smoothed* by the intermediate models earlier in the tree.
-It's usually referred to as a *rule-based model*.
+(It's usually referred to as a *rule-based model*.)
 Cubist incorporates a *boosting-like scheme* of iterative model improvement where the residuals of the ensemble model are taken into account when training a new tree.
 (It calls its trees *committees*.)
 In addition, Cubist can also adjust its final predictions using a more complex version of $k$-NN.
 When Cubist is finished building a rule-based model, Cubist can make predictions on the training set; subsequently, when trying to make a prediction for a new point, it can incorporate the predictions of the $K$ nearest points in the training set into the new prediction.

 As such, there are two hyperparameters to tune, called `committees` and `neighbors`. `committees` is the number of boosting iterations (*i.e.*, the number of different trees to train), and the functionality of `neighbors` is easily intuitively understandable as a more complex version of $k$-NN.